Make a dream to last

 HOFFMAN: The first tentative bridge you build with your customers is fragile.
 If you immediately try to drive a convoy of trucks over it, it is liable to collapse.

-LUBETZKY: Almost every product in consumer product goods can benefit from more support and more patience, but we as marketers are so in love with new products and new ideas that we try to launch too many things and don’t invest to provide enough attention to our existing products.
+LUBETZKY: Almost every product in consumer products can benefit from more support and more patience, but we as marketers are so in love with new products and new ideas that we try to launch too many things and don’t invest enough to provide enough attention to our existing products.

 HOFFMAN: But hold on, you may think you’re hearing a contradiction – especially if you’re a particularly engaged Masters of Scale listener.